moinwiki/moin/docs/user/moinwiki.rst

 Moin2 hyperlinks are enclosed within double brackets.
 There are three possible fields separated by "|" characters: ::

-  1. PageName, relative URL, or fully qualified URL
+  1. PageName, relative URL, fully qualified URL, or interwiki link
   2. Text description or transcluded icon: [[ItemName|{{MyLogo.png}}]]
   3. Parameters: target, title, download, class, and accesskey are supported

+The special CSS class `redirect` may be used to immediately redirect the browser to an internal or external page.
+Once placed inside an item, that item cannot be viewed as redirection is immediate.
+To edit the item, type .../+modify/ItemName in the browsers address bar.

 Examples with parameters are not shown below because the effect cannot be duplicated with reST markup.
 To open a link in a new tab or window with a